Skogarmadr/bachelor-thesis/chapters/03-ethereum.md

 ### Event

 Events are dispatched signals that the smart contracts can execute. \gls{dapp} connected to Ethereum JSON-RPC API, can listen to these events and receipt them taking data inside.
-The advantage of the events is they scan be indexed, so that means  the event history is searchable later.
+The advantage of the events is they can be indexed, so that means the event history is searchable later.